 Thus, the experience of illness is as much something that distracts us from pursuing the most objective course while at once offering a very personal glimpse into the very ontology of health, its history and its discursive career.
 For mental illness, this glance may become a manner of life, though never a way of living.
 For in being forced into the darker reaches of mortal being, we should not think to rest there let alone remain.
 Illness is the lesser sibling of anxiety, which rests within us as part of our Dasein.
 Even so, illness as experienced allows us to more gently understand that dying has its own ethic, and that the disconnect between our origins and our ends is not so fatal to absolve us of willing a return to an enigmatic health.
 Only through accomplishing this return do we then also glimpse the wider miracle of nature’s self-connected being, that which our consciousness cannot so far grasp in any other manner.

-G. V. Loewen is the author of over fifty books on ethics, education, social theory, aesthetic and health, and more recently, fiction.
+G. V. Loewen is the author of 56 books in ethics, education, health, social theory and aesthetics, as well as fiction.
 He was professor of the interdisciplinary human sciences for over two decades.